NGEET/fates-tutorial/docs/source/inventory_init.md

 ## Control File Specification ##

 The control file should be text formatted.
 It should contain 1 header row.
 It should contain any number of rows greater than 1, that each specify inventory site data that the user would like the model to interperate.
 This description of the site data should contain: a format specifier for the data at that site, the latitude and longitude in decimal degrees (both 0-360 and -180 to 180 conventions allowed), and then the full path to both the patch file and the cohort file.
-More on format specifications in the next sub-section.
 Below is an example of the control file.

 ```
 TYPE LATITUDE LONGITUDE PSS_PATH CSS_PATH